DougTheDruid/SoT-ESP-Framework/README.md

 # Doug's Python SoT ESP Framework
 Hello all!
-This is a framework to develop an SoT ESP Hack, all utilizing Python 3.7.9.
+This is a framework to develop an SoT ESP Hack, all utilizing Python.
 This is a trimmed down version of a personal creation I utilize actively.
-This is a great foundation for someone who is looking to get started in ESP hacks for Sea of Thieves, and should be loaded with comments to help you grasp the "how" and "why" of basic memory editing and data display with Python.
-While this is intended for use within Sea of Thieves specifically, there is a lot of resources utilized which could be useful in memory reading/editing for almost any game/program :D
+This is a great foundation for someone who is looking to get started in ESP hacks for Sea of Thieves and maybe even other UE4 games!
+The code should be loaded with comments to help you grasp the "how" and "why" of basic memory editing and data display with Python.
+While this is intended for use within Sea of Thieves specifically, there is a lot of resources utilized which could be useful in memory reading/editing for almost any game/program.

 This hack has the following implemented:
 - Get the location of ships in render distance and display them on screen
+- Display a count of the players on the server
 - Display a list of all players on the server

 This is intentionally left as a framework and not a full-featured hack for a few reasons: